Joe Gibbs Racing in the NASCAR Cup Series: Car No. 20 history

 On August 6, 2020, it was confirmed that Erik Jones would not be returning to the No. 20 car in 2021.
 Four days later, Christopher Bell was announced as Jones' replacement.
 On February 21, 2021, Bell passed Joey Logano with two laps remaining at the Daytona Road Course and scored his first career victory with the team, the first time the No. 20 car returned to victory lane since the 2019 Bojangles' Southern 500 with Jones behind the wheel, 48 races ago.
 During the playoffs, Bell made it to the Round of 12, but struggled with a poor finish at Las Vegas, yet he rebounded with a fifth-place finish at Talladega.
 Following the Charlotte Roval race, he was eliminated from the Round of 8.

 Bell started the 2022 season with a 34th-place finish at the 2022 Daytona 500.
 He scored a win at New Hampshire to become the 14th different winner of the season.
 During the playoffs, Bell won at the Charlotte Roval to advance to the Round of 8.
 At Las Vegas, Bell got caught between a wreck involving Kyle Larson and Bubba Wallace, resulting in a 34th-place finish.
 Bell won at Martinsville to make the Championship 4.
 He finished 10th at the Phoenix finale and a career-best third in the points standings.

 Bell began the 2023 season with a third-place finish at the 2023 Daytona 500.
 He scored his first win of the season at the Bristol dirt race.
 During the playoffs, Bell won at Homestead to make the Championship 4.
 At Phoenix, Bell suffered a 36th place DNF and was relegated to a fourth-place finish in the points standings after his right-front brake exploded, sending him to the turn 3 wall.

 Bell started the 2024 season with another third-place finish at the 2024 Daytona 500.
 During the season, he won at Phoenix, Charlotte, and New Hampshire.
 At Martinsville during the playoffs, Bell ran against the outside wall in a move similar to Ross Chastain's "Hail Melon" to finish 18th, but NASCAR deemed his move a safety violation and penalized him to 22nd place, the last car one lap down.
 As a result, he was eliminated from the playoffs.

 Bell started the 2025 season with a 31st place DNF at the 2025 Daytona 500.
 He rebounded with three consecutive wins at Atlanta, COTA, and Phoenix.
 During the playoffs, Bell won at Bristol.

+Bell started the 2026 season with a 35th place DNF at the 2026 Daytona 500.
+At Michigan, he suffered a fractured left wrist after a violent collision with Chase Elliott on turn 4.